A simple formula for the $x$-$y$ symplectic transformation in topological recursion: Simplification of the functional relation

-For genus $g=1$, we have two different graphs, the graph consisting of just one $\bigcirc$ without any edges and the graph consisting of one $\bigcirc$ of valence two connected to one $\bullet$-vertex of valence two.
+As discussed before, each loop of a graph gives an additional factor of $\hbar^2$.
+For genus $g=1$, we have two different graphs, the graph consisting of just one $\bigcirc$ without any edges (tree), and the graph consisting of one $\bigcirc$ of valence two connected to one $\bullet$-vertex of valence two giving one loop.
+All other graphs in $\mathcal{G}_1$ have more than one loop.

 For the first graph, we have $\hat{c}(u_I,x_I)=1$ and expand the exponential of $\hat{O}(x(y))$ in \eqref{OO-Operator}, where we have to take into account the linear term of the expansion of the exponential.
 This gives for the operator at order $[\hbar^1]$